cudail/snolf-rb2/README.md

 *Tip:* If the camera is getting caught on a wall use first person view to aim.

-## Modifiers

-Because this, by design, makes many levels incredibly difficult I've included a set of modifiers to make the game easier that can be activated in game.
-Modifiers are toggled by holding down Custom Action 2 and pressing a series of directional inputs with the WASD keys or whatever you are using for movement.
-When a modifier is toggled a sound will play and an indicator will be displayed on the HUD.
-Entering the code a second time will disable it.

-* ↑ ↓ ← → - Infinite lives
-* ↑ ↓ ↓ ← → - Infinite rings
-* ↑ ↑ ↓ ↓ ↑ ↑ ↑ ↑ - On death return to last resting point
-* ↑ ← ← ↓ ↑ ↑ ↓ → - Enable steering on the ground
-* ← ← ← → → → ↑ ↑ ↑ - No drowning

-## Everybody's Snolf
+## Commands

+The mod adds some modes that can be enabled or disabled by console command.
+Call the command without any argument to toggle on or off.
+You can also call them with an argument of 0 or 1 to disable or enable them.

-Everybody's Snolf is a mini-WAD containing a single Lua script that if used in conjunction with Snolf will force all characters, including characters from other mods, to use Snolf's controls.
-This is just for a bit of fun and will probably be very unstable and not work very well with a lot of other mods.
+* `everybodys_snolf`: Forces all characters to use Snolf controls.
+This is just for a bit of fun and will probably be very unstable and not work very well with other mods.
+* `snolf_inf_rings`: Forces ring counter to always be 999
+* `snolf_inf_lives`: Gives you an extra life every time you die
+* `snolf_inf_air`: No drowning
+* `snolf_death_mulligan`: On death return to last mulligan point
+* `snolf_ground_control`: Enable steering on the ground
+* `snolf_air_shot`: Allows you to take shots mid-air

 ## Known Issues